nim-works/nimskull/doc/debug.rst

 Semantic analysis
 -----------------

-When `nimDebugUtils` is enabled you can annotate section of the code to trace how semantic analysis is performed on this block of code.
-Each procedure that is annotated with one of the `addInNimDebugUtils()` overloads is going to be traced in the execution tree.
-For example - `sem.semOverloadedCall`, triggered when it is necessary to analyze call to overloaded procedure.
+With `nimDebugUtils` defined, you can then enable tracing for compiler semantic analysis over sections of code using `nimCompilerDebug` -- code example below.
+Not all compiler routines are enabled with first class tracing, if tracing is missing for a particular compiler procedure then add a call to one of the `addInNimDebugUtils()` overloads in the compiler procedure definition.
+An example of a compiler procedure with tracing enabled is `sem.semOverloadedCall`.
+This procedure will appear in any trace where the code being analysed includes a call to an overloaded procedure.

+See below for an example of how to add tracing to a procedure, followed by an example of how to enable tracing for a section of code being compiled.

 .. code-block:: nim